Arthur Groz

 Degrees

-• 2015: Master’s degree in Research (M2), majoring in political science, with a specialization in Public Policy and Comparative Politics, from the University of Montpellier.
+- 2015: Master 2 in Research, with a major in political science and a specialization in Public Policy and Comparative Politics, at the University of Montpellier.

 Research-related activities

-• Paper titled “Podemos: A Reinvented Repertoire of Collective Action?”, Seventh Triennial Congress of the Belgian Political Science Association, Catholic University of Louvain, April 4, 2017, published in Benjamin Biard (ed.), The State Facing Its Transformations, Academia-L’Harmattan, Louvain-la-Neuve, 2018.
+- Paper titled “Podemos: A Reinvented Repertoire of Collective Action?”, Seventh Triennial Congress of the Belgian Political Science Association, Catholic University of Leuven, April 4, 2017, published in Benjamin Biard (ed.), The State in the Face of Transformation, Academia-L’Harmattan, Louvain-la-Neuve, 2018.

-• Presentation titled “Political Communication by Far-Right Groups,” a seminar on municipal politics in Béziers, held at the University of Montpellier 3 Paul Valéry – April 12, 2016.
+- Presentation titled “Political Communication by Far-Right Groups,” Study Day on Municipal Politics in Béziers, held at Montpellier 3 Paul Valéry University—April 12, 2016.